aliceswood/student-directory/README.md

 6. Research how the method center() of the String class works.
 Use it in your code to make the output beautifully aligned.
 [Commit 8678f91](https://github.com/aliceswood/student-directory/commit/8678f914a596a7f564890efc99aba6b08b7a8c11)

-7. In the input_students method the cohort value is hard-coded.
+7. In the add_student method the cohort value is hard-coded.
 How can you ask for both the name and the cohort?
 What if one of the values is empty?
 Can you supply a default value?
 The input will be given to you as a string?
 How will you convert it to a symbol?
 What if the user makes a typo?
+[Commit 2c1732b](https://github.com/aliceswood/student-directory/commit/2c1732be7aff3a6c5e4b39ca8700a3ce9cc99607)

 8. Once you complete the previous exercise, change the way the users are displayed: print them grouped by cohorts.
 To do this, you'll need to get a list of all existing cohorts (the map() method may be useful but it's not the only option), iterate over it and only print the students from that cohort.